air2310/megRetinotopy/README.md

 NYU (Noah Benson, Eline Kupers and Jon Winawer) and the Amsterdam Spinoza Center (Akhil Edadan, Wietske Zuiderbaan, Serge Dumoulin).

-(Historically, this project was initiated by Barrie Klein, Serge Dumoulin, and Jon Winawer).
+(Historically, this project was initiated by Barrie Klein, Serge Dumoulin, and Jon Winawer.
+The code from Barrie Klein is archived in this repository under archive/archive_master).

 ## GOAL
 The aim of this project is to see if we can fit a population receptive field (pRF)